AcecomFCUNI/rhoades-backend/readme.md

      }
      ```

-   - The encrypted response will contains the following `JSON`:
+   - The result key of the `JSON` response will contain:
      ```json
      {
        "id": "LUZQUIÑOS",